FROM THE FRENCH OF “LA PHALANGE.”

 Free, Measured, Potential.

 But it is difficult to find in his books a methodical analysis and classification of all the forms of the Series.
-It seem* that be was pleased to leave our minds in uncertainty upon this point.
+It seems that he was pleased to leave our minds in uncertainty upon this point.
 Was this a calculation of bad “humor on his part, as some have suspected; or was there not some providential reason for this premeditated lacune?
 However this may be, Fourier, who brings all back to psychology, who demonstrates every truth by adapting it analogically to the passional type,—Fourier has not applied ostensibly this process to the demonstration of his nomenclature of series.
 For the rest, in the thought of the Master, this nomenclature, although left incomplete, has not the less its scientific value.
 We may detect in it the reasons of functions; for it is even easy to refer his free, measured, and potential series, to the two major elements together with the pivot of the passional gamut.
 The modes which correspond with the minor elements only, are omitted.

 This, then, is the way, according to us, in which the table of the serial mechanism must be filled out, and brought into passional correspondence.